facephi/sdk-mobile-documentation/ios_versioned_docs/version-1.5.6/Selphi_Component.md

   pod 'FPHISDKMainComponent', '~> 1.5.0'
   pod 'zipzap'
 ```
-- To install the SelphID component, the following entry must be included in the Podfile of the application:
+- To install the current component, the following entry must be included in the *Podfile* of the project
+  entry in the *Podfile* of the application:
 ```
   pod 'FPHISDKSelphiComponent', '~> 1.5.0'
 ```